-Cal State LA student organizations that are registered and recognized by the Division of Student Life via the Office of the Dean of Students and the Center for Student Involvement are required to comply with all appropriate federal, state and local laws and ordinances as well as all CSU Chancellor Executive Orders, and University policies and procedures, which include the University Student Code of Conduct (Article 1.1, Title 5, California Code of Regulations, Section 41301, et.
+Cal State LA student organizations that are registered and recognized by the Division of Student Life via the Office of the Dean of Students and the Center for Student Involvement are required to comply with all appropriate federal, state and local laws and ordinances as well as all California State University (CSU) Executive Orders, and University policies and procedures, which include the University Student Code of Conduct (Article 1.1, Title 5, California Code of Regulations, Section 41301, et.
 Seq.).
 The University Student Code of Conduct is published quarterly in the Schedules of Classes, included in the Student Organization Handbook which is available on the Student Life website and published as Appendix D in the Cal State LA General Catalog.

 The Center for Student Involvement maintains contact with recognized fraternity and sorority organizations.
-Additionally, all student organization events (Inclusive of events held at residences of fraternity and sorority organizations) are expected to be registered with the Center for Student Involvement at least ten days prior to the event date.
-University Police do not provide law enforcement service to off-campus residences of recognized fraternity and sorority organizations.
-Criminal Events held at off campus sites and recognized fraternity and sororities residences are monitored and recorded by the Los Angeles Police Department and the Alhambra Police Department as appropriate.
+Additionally, all student organization events (Inclusive of events held at residences of fraternity and sorority organizations) are expected to be registered with the Center for Student campus sites and recognized fraternity and sorority residences are monitored and recorded by the Los Angeles Police Department and the Alhambra Police Department as appropriate.
 Crimes at off-campus addresses are reflected in the Non-Campus Buildings category in this report.
-The University Police enjoy a close working relationship with the Los Angeles Police Department and the Alhambra Police Department when violations of federal, state, or local laws surface.
+The UPD enjoys a close working relationship with the Los Angeles Police Department and the Alhambra Police Department when violations of federal, state, or local laws surface.
 This cooperative team approach addresses situations as they arise as well as future concerns.
-Additionally, the Cal State LA Police actively collaborate with the Dean of Students, Student Conduct, and Center for Student Involvement to address possible violations of CSU Chancellor Executive Orders and/or Student Conduct Code violations at residences of recognized student organizations.
+Additionally, the Cal State LA Police actively collaborate with the Dean of Students, Student Conduct, and Center for Student Involvement to address possible violations of CSU Executive Orders and/or Student Conduct Code violations at residences of recognized student organizations.